Territorial Governance Board

 Arron Perriam

-Arron Perriam (Rongowhakaata iwi) is the National Executive Director for Community Foundations of Aotearoa New Zealand.
+Arron Perriam is of Rongowhakaata, me Ngāi Tāmanuhiri, me Aitanga-a-Māhaki ngā iwi descent and is the Director of Philanthropy and Intergenerational Wealth with Craigs Investment Partners.
 He currently serves on the boards of Philanthropy NZ, Mentoring Foundation NZ, and Kidsfirst Kindergartens South Island.
-Arron was previously the Business Operations Manager of the Rātā Foundation, Chief Executive of Cholmondeley Children’s Centre and recipient of the Institute of Directors 2017 Emerging Director Award.
-He has completed leadership and governance training programmes and holds a Bachelor of Applied Management.
+Arron was previously the National Executive Director for Community Foundations of Aotearoa New Zealand and recipient of the Institute of Directors 2017 Emerging Director Award, a 2021 Winston Churchill Fellowship, and a 2025 City University of New York international philanthropy scholarship.
+Arron has completed leadership and governance training programmes and holds a Bachelor of Applied Business Management.

 Aiolupotea Lili Tuioti